saeyslab/muscatWrapper/vignettes/basic_analysis_batchcor.md

 -   2. Perform genome-wide differential expression (DS) analysis

 -   3. Downstream analysis of the DS output, including visualization

+-   4. Exploring the effect of the batch effect correction

 In this vignette, we will demonstrate all these steps in detail.